 Rugby is popular right across the country but nowhere displays the passion for the ruck and scrum as they do in the Borders.
 All of the main towns have a local rugby team who compete in the various Scottish Rugby Union (SRU) leagues.

-Scotland is home to two professional rugby union teams, Edinburgh Rugby and Glasgow Warriors, who battle it out each season in the RaboDirect PRO12 League (previously known as the Celtic League and the Magners League) against 10 other Irish, Welsh and Italian regional clubs.
+Scotland is home to two professional rugby union teams, Edinburgh Rugby and Glasgow Warriors, who battle it out each season in the Guinness PRO12 (previously known as the RaboDirect PRO12 League, Celtic League and the Magners League) against 10 other Irish, Welsh and Italian regional clubs.

 Teams from across Scotland compete during the season, until a lucky few are left to battle it out for the silverware on rugby's Super Saturday at the end of April.
-The final of the Premier Cup, National Shield and Regional Bowl are all staged on the same day, with both the men's and women's teams competing for glory.
+The final of the BT Cup, BT Shield, BT Bowl, Sarah Beaney Cup, BT Women's Bowl and BT Women's Plate, are all staged on the same day, with both the men's and women's teams competing for glory.